 There you go, you are done!

-I made about 8 of these a few of them larger in about an hour or so.
+I made about 8 of these buffalo check Christmas ornaments a few of them larger in about an hour or so.
 Not bad.

 This project could even make a pretty Christmas gift if you may!
 So many possibilities and so simple to make!

-Hope you enjoyed this Buffalo Check Christmas Ornament projects as much as I did making it.
+Hope you enjoyed this Buffalo Check Christmas Ornament project as much as I did making it.

 Make sure you jump over Karina’s blog for another Buffalo Check Christmas Ornament method to make a cute Christmas ornament.